 Bring Pedro* Home: Funds Raised!

-Please donate to bring Pedro* home to his family.
 Pedro was deported after 15 years of living and working in the DC-area.
 He was taken from his Virginia home after a traffic accident.
 He opened the door thinking it was police only to be detained by ICE and deported.
 His wife Alma* and three children now face housing instability and mounting legal fees as they seek a way to bring him back home where he belongs.
 Pedro is known by his friends, family, colleagues, and church community as a kind, patient man who does his best to support and guide his children, and always helped community members who faced trouble.
 Deportation has devastating, cascading effects on those deported, their families and larger communities.
 “Hello, I’m Pedro’s wife.
 My children and I want to thank you for all of your help.
 Thank you because even though you don’t know us, you have supported us.
 Thank you for having such big hearts, may God bless you”

 *Name changed out of concern for privacy and fear of retaliation.